Connect with us

 What Is SORA?

-Singapore Overnight Rate Average (SORA) is volume-weighted average rate of unsecured overnight interbank SGD transactions in Singapore, administered by MAS.
-It has been published since 1 July 2005 and is commonly monitored as a reflection of daily conditions in SGD money markets.
+Singapore Overnight Rate Average (SORA) is the volume-weighted average rate of unsecured overnight interbank SGD transactions in Singapore, administered by MAS.
+It has been published since 1 July 2005 and is commonly monitored to reflect daily conditions in SGD money markets.

 SORA is regarded as more stable due to the absence of the foreign exchange component and the fact that it is used mainly as a compounded average compared to forward-looking rates such SOR, which are subject to market factors like quarter/year-end volatility.